SeriousOldMan/Simulator-Controller/README.md

 #### Latest development build

-[3.8.2-dev](https://www.dropbox.com/s/zwqdhs5lb4dlaaz/Simulator%20Controller%203.8.2-dev.zip?dl=1) (Early build for 3.8.2.
-New features: Fixed Pitstop automation blocking Alt-Tab in ACC, *Shadow Mode* for Pitstop Automation, Optical enhancements in "Race Center" HTML output, Support keyboard and generic trigger in "Simulator Setup", New parameter "pitstopMFDMode" for all simulator plugins, Dealing with incomplete data in Team Server.
-Stable, incl. update procedure and documentation.)
+[3.8.4-dev](https://www.dropbox.com/s/ojj9h361vhct6zp/Simulator%20Controller%203.8.4-dev.zip?dl=1) (Early build for 3.8.4.
+New features: Several bugfixes in "Race Reports", Inclusion of tyre degradation model into strategy simulation, Support for required minimum pitstops in strategy simulation, Monte Carlo traffic analysis in "Race Center".
+Stable, incl. documentation and update procedure.)

-Please read the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes) and - even more important - the release specific [Update Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-382) of this version and all the versions you might have skipped, before installing and using this version.
+Please read the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes) and - even more important - the release specific [Update Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-384) of this version and all the versions you might have skipped, before installing and using this version.

 ### Discord Community